Theoretical investigations on Kerr and Faraday rotations in topological multi-Weyl Semimetals: Kerr and Faraday Rotations From the semi-infinite mWSMs

-Another interesting scenario one could explore is the case of semi-infinite mWSMs with the limit, $d>>\lambda$.
-In this limit, Maxwell's equations get modified in the bulk because of ${\bf E.B}$ coupling arising from the topological properties \cite{Wu_2016_1,trivedi_2015}.
-This is a consequence of an additional axionic term in electromagnetic Lagrangian, $\delta L_\varphi=c\epsilon_0\alpha_{fs} \varphi E.B/\pi$, where $\alpha_{fs}$ is the fine structure constant and $\varphi$ is the axionic field.
-The axionic field $\varphi $ has a nontrivial space dependence owing to the breaking of inversion and TRS, given by $\varphi=2\mathbf{Q}.\mathbf{r}-2Q_0t$, where $Q$ and $Q_0$ denoting the separation between the Weyl nodes in momentum and energy respectively.
+We now turn on the other limit $d>>\lambda$ representing semi-infinite mWSM to investigate the polarization rotations.
+In this limit, Maxwell's equations get modified in the bulk due to ${\bf E.B}$ coupling arising from topological properties \cite{Wu_2016_1,trivedi_2015, Dantas_2020}.
+This is a consequence of an additional axionic term in electromagnetic Lagrangian, $\delta L_\varphi=nc\epsilon_0\alpha_{\rm fs} \varphi {\bf E.B}/\pi$, where $\alpha_{\rm fs}$ is the fine structure constant and $\varphi$ is the axionic field.
+Owing to the breaking of inversion and TRS, the axionic field $\varphi $ has a nontrivial space dependence, which is given by $\varphi=2\mathbf{Q}.\mathbf{r}-2Q_0t$.

-In our case, with the presence of inversion symmetry, we have $Q_0=0$, and the axionic field $\varphi$, takes the integer multiple of $\pi$ due to its topological property.
+Here we restrict ourselves to the inversion-symmetric case, i.e., $Q_0=0$, and the axionic field $\varphi$ takes the integer multiple of $\pi$ due to its topological property.
 Using the modified electric and magnetic field in the bulk due to the new term in the Lagrangian, we obtain a wave equation for a TRS broken mWSMs given by

-where $\mu_p$ is the permeability in the medium considered to be unchanged, and $\epsilon_p=\epsilon_0\epsilon_b$ is the permittivity with $\epsilon_b$ being relative permittivity from the bound charge.
-Derivation of the Eq. \ref{wave_eqn} is straightforward using the modified Maxwell's equations.
-The last term in Eq. \ref{wave_eqn} plays an important role in the polarization rotation in bulk mWSMs.
-There are two distinct situations we can discuss; in one case, the light propagates along the Fermi arc ($\hat{q}\parallel\boldsymbol{Q}, ~\text{say} \perp\hat{z}$), i.e., onto the surface without Fermi arc.
-The other case is shining light in to the surface containing Fermi arc ($\hat{q}\parallel\boldsymbol{Q}, ~\text{say} \parallel\hat{x}$).
-These two configurations correspond to Faraday and Voigt geometry, respectively.
-Although, for this work, we shall restrict ourselves to the former case only.
-The results for the latter case could be easily shown using the same procedure as discussed in previous works in WSMs \cite{trivedi_2015,Amit_2019}.
+where $\mu_p$ is the permeability in the medium considered to be unchanged and $\epsilon_p=\epsilon_0\epsilon_b$ is the permittivity, with $\epsilon_b$ representing the relative permittivity from the bound charge.
+The last term in Eq.\,(\ref{wave_eqn}), which is proportional to $Q$, is crucial for polarization rotation in bulk mWSMs.
+Here, depending on the light propagation direction, two distinct situations arise.
+In one case, the incident light propagates along the Fermi arc ($\hat{q}\parallel\boldsymbol{Q}, ~\text{say} \parallel\hat{z}$), i.e., onto the surface without Fermi arc.
+In the other case, the light is incident ($\hat{q}\perp\boldsymbol{Q}, ~\text{say} \parallel\hat{x}$) onto the surface containing Fermi arc.
+These two configurations correspond to Faraday and Voigt geometry, which we discuss in the following.